Yuan Jiang

 Yuan Jiang (袁江 (Yuán Jiāng, Yüan Chiang), c.
 1671–c.
 1746); was a Chinese landscape painter who lived in the Qing dynasty (1644–1912).
 He served at the imperial palace during the Yongzheng era (1722–1735).

-Yuan was born in Yangzhou in Jiangsu province.
+Yuan was born in Yangzhou in coastal Jiangsu province.
 He was part of an artistic family; his nephew Yuan Yao was also a landscape painter.
 Yuan painted landscapes and garrets, as well as bird-and-flower paintings and paintings of beasts.
 His landscapes and garrets contained accurate compositions and minute details that were suitable for construction.